hmrc/common-transit-convention-traders-postman/README.md

 ### If you want to test the CTC API Trader tests locally

+**NOTE: Local running is for internal HMRC use and will not work for external suppliers.**

 * Pull in the latest service manager and service-manager-config :

   https://github.com/hmrc/service-manager